phalcon-orphanage/docs/ja/api/Phalcon_Mvc_Model_Query.rst

 final protected  **_getCallArgument** (*array* $argument)

-Resolves a expression in a single call argument
+Resolves an expression in a single call argument

 final protected  **_getCaseExpression** (*array* $expr)

-Resolves a expression in a single call argument
+Resolves an expression in a single call argument

 final protected  **_getFunctionCall** (*array* $expr)

-Resolves a expression in a single call argument
+Resolves an expression in a single call argument